labianchin/12factor-en_US/presentation.md

 - Adding more concurrency is a simple and reliable operation:
  - Share-nothing
  - Horizontally partitionable
-- Twelve-factor app processes should never daemonize or write PID files
+- Never daemonize or write PID files
-- Relies on OS process manager (Upstart, Systemd, Foreman, ...) to:
+- Relies on OS process manager (upstart, systemd, launchd, foreman, ...) to:
  - Manage output streams
  - Respond to crashed processes
  - Handle restarts and shutdowns